 Christians are willing to countenance that:

-and acknowledge all legitimate diversity; in this way all who constitute
+and harmony, and acknowledge all legitimate diversity; in this way all

-the one people of God will be able to engage in ever more fruitful dialogue.
+who constitute the one people of God will be able to engage in ever more

-For the ties which unite .... are stronger than those which separate: let
+fruitful dialogue.
+For the ties which unite... are stronger than those

-an address to the synod of bishops of the Catholic Church in communion
+delivered an address to the synod of bishops of the Catholic Church in

-with Bishop of Rome.
-In it hye said:
+communion with Bishop of Rome.
+In it he said:

 overcoming mutual ignorance, prejudices and lack of understanding;